greyscriptdg/HabitTracker-Smart-Habit-Management-App/README.md

 ## 📄 License

-MIT — feel free to fork, improve, or use in your portfolio!---
+MIT — feel free to fork, improve, or use in your portfolio!

-## ⚠️ Disclaimer

-This project is intended for **personal use, learning, and portfolio purposes only**.
-It is **not licensed for commercial use** or resale in any form.

-If you wish to use any part of this project commercially, please seek explicit permission from the author.

----